Quantum Fisher Information and the Curvature of Entanglement: Introduction

-Entanglement between the elementary units of the quantum probe \cite{giovannetti_quantum-enhanced_2004, pezze_quantum_2018, hyllus2012fisher} can enhance the scaling of QFI with $N$.
-In classical scenarios without any entanglement, the QFI can at best scale as $N$ whereas in the presence of entanglement it can scale as $N^2$, thus providing a quadratic quantum advantage.
-Although the role of entanglement in enhancing quantum metrology is well understood, quantitative connections, if any, between QFI and specific entanglement measures remain an open question.
-Entanglement measures are functions only of the instantaneous state of the probe while QFI depends both on the initial state and the dynamics making it challenging to establish such connections.
+Entanglement measures are functions only of the instantaneous state of the probe while the QFI depends both on the initial state and the dynamics making it challenging to establish such connections.
 Here we address this issue by investigating the relationship between QFI and the parametric derivatives of entanglement measures thus introducing a parametric dependence on both sides of the relationship.
 The entanglement measure that we will study in this work is the concurrence \cite{wootters1998entanglement} which is an effective measure for quantifying bi-partite entanglement.
-In particular, we investigate two-qubit Hamiltonians ($N$=2), focusing on estimation of the qubit-qubit coupling parameter.
 General results for the lossless case are obtained and we also consider some cases with identical and independent losses on the two qubits.
-We find quite remarkable connections between the time-dependence of the QFI and the the negative of the second derivative of the concurrence with respect to the measured parameter (which we term the curvature of entanglement or CoE) when the measured quantity is in itself a coupling parameter.
+We find quite remarkable connections between the time-dependence of the QFI and the the negative of the second derivative of the concurrence with respect to the measured parameter (which we term the curvature of entanglement or CoE) when the measured quantity is in itself the coupling parameter.
 The negative sign in our definition of CoE arises because the points in time where the concurrence of the state of the two-qubit probe is maximal are of particular interest to us.
 The second derivative of concurrence is negative at these maximas and the additional negative sign in our definition of CoE compensates for this making CoE directly comparable to QFI which is always greater than zero.
 In fact, there are several other interconnected relations concerning the concurrence and measurements that we detail.
 We should note that the derivatives of concurrence with respect to coupling and its analogues have previously been studied in a different context in relation to phase transitions in many body systems \cite{osterloh2002scaling,amico2004dynamics,wu2004quantum,yang2005reexamination}.
 Most these studies focused on the first derivative although Ref. \onlinecite{osterloh2002scaling} did present some analysis of the second derivative.
 However we see no direct relation of these latter works to our own.